publications

 2025

-- [Working Title] — Hidden in Plain Bytes: Investigating Interpersonal Account Compromise with Data ExportsJulia Nonnenkamp, Naman Gupta, Abhimanyu Gupta, and Rahul ChatterjeeACM CCS, Oct 2025Accepted manuscript.
+- Hidden in Plain Bytes: Investigating Interpersonal Account Compromise with Data ExportsJulia Nonnenkamp, Naman Gupta, Abhimanyu Dev Gupta, and Rahul ChatterjeeACM CCS, Oct 2025Accepted manuscript.
 To appear.

-When survivors of technology-facilitated abuse suspect unauthorized access to their online accounts, they (and advocates supporting them) often rely on built-in security interfaces, such as trusted device lists, to identify account compromise.
-However, these interfaces typically offer limited or ambiguous details about past access and security-critical events.
-Under right-of-access provisions in data protection laws, users can request structured exports of their personal data from online services.
-In this study, we explore whether and how data exports can supplement security interfaces to support compromise investigations, particularly in interpersonal threat contexts.
-We simulate four types of interpersonal account compromise attacks across six popular platforms, analyze the resulting data exports and user interfaces, and map data export contents to specific attack steps — such as authentication and in-account activity.
+When survivors of technology-facilitated abuse (TFA) suspect someone has accessed their online accounts, they often rely on built-in account security interfaces (ASIs), such as trusted device lists within settings, to assess account compromise.
+However, these interfaces typically offer limited or ambiguous details about past account accesses and security-critical events.
+Under right of access provisions in data protection laws, users can request structured exports of their personal data from online services.
+In this study, we explore whetherand how data exports can supplement ASIs to support compromise investigations, particularly in interpersonal threat contexts.
+We simulated four types of account compromise attacks across six popular platforms, analyzing the resulting data exports and ASIs.
 Our findings show that data exports consistently contain more granular login histories and richer device/network identifiers than interfaces.
-Some even link security-relevant actions to specific devices, offering forensic value for identifying compromise.
-We conclude by discussing the practical challenges of deploying data exports in technology abuse intervention.
+Some even link security-related actions (e.g., password changes) and other post-authentication activity to specific devices, offering forensic value for identifying compromise.
+We discuss usability and other practical challenges of using data exports during TFA interventions.